Friday, 14 August 2020

 • sexual orientation: around 200 million people are lesbian or gay.

-It is impossible to be "born in the wrong body", and even using that as a figure of speech is unwise because it feeds into a narrative that, at its root, is a quasi-religious belief in an eternal and superior, essence or spirit that inhabits the mortal and inferior, body.
+It is impossible to be "born in the wrong body", and even using that as a figure of speech is unwise because it feeds into a narrative which, at its root, is a quasi-religious belief in an eternal and superior, essence or spirit inhabiting the mortal and inferior, body.

 People who buy into the notion that there can be a female brain in a functionally male body need to stop and ask where might the re-emergence of such a notion lead, in what is still a profoundly phallocratic world?